DAI-Lab/syndi/docs/developer_guides/contributing.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `Syndi-Benchmark` for local development.
+Here's how to set up `syndi` for local development.

-1. Fork the `Syndi-Benchmark` repo on GitHub.
+1. Fork the `syndi` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/Syndi-Benchmark.git
+    $ git clone git@github.com:your_name_here/syndi.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv Syndi-Benchmark
+    $ mkvirtualenv syndi
-    $ cd Syndi-Benchmark/
+    $ cd syndi/
     $ make install-develop

 4. Create a branch for local development::